 - Bikes Fairing/Windscreen:

-To tuck out of the weather and the wind you need to install a fairing or windscreen to your bike.
+To tuck out of the weather and the wind you need to install a fairing or windscreen on your bike.
 As to fight against the force of the air while riding the bike leaning forward and pushing your body to go through tough wind will make you tired after riding.
 Also, a windscreen helps will block small rock blocks and bugs as you ride, like a windshield in your car.

 - Seat Height :